 =MIN(IF(C4:C15="",ROW(C4:C15)))

-- IF(C4:C15=””,ROW(C4:C15)): This part find out the row numbers of all blank cells in range (C4:C15).
+- IF(C4:C15=””,ROW(C4:C15)): This part finds out the row numbers of all blank cells in range (C4:C15).

-- MIN(IF(C4:C15=””,ROW(C4:C15))): From all the row numbers of blank cells this part returns the minimum row number 8 which is also the first blank cell.
+- MIN(IF(C4:C15=””,ROW(C4:C15))): From all the row numbers of blank cells, this part returns the minimum row number 8 which is also the first blank cell.

-The use of VBA (Visual Basic for Application) code is another convenient way to find the first blank cell in excel.
+The use of VBA (Visual Basic for Application) code is another convenient way to find the first blank cell in Excel.
 To explain this method we will continue with our previous dataset.

 STEPS:

-- In the beginning, right-click on the active sheet.
+- Right-click on the active sheet.

-- Next, click on the option “View Code” from the available options.
+- Click on the option “View Code” from the available options to open a blank VBA module.

 - Insert the following code in the blank module: